Joseph Schneider Haus Museum opens a window to Ontario history. Explore the daily life of an immigrant Mennonite family in 19th century Ontario.

 The door between the bedroom and the spacious living room is decorated with delicate embroidered folk art.

 The living room in the Joseph Schneider Haus has some of the finest furniture in the house, including a wonderful grandfather clock, a good example of cabinet-work from the 19th century and one of the rare luxury items in the house.
-I have coveted grandfather clocks since I was a child, but I doubt I will ever own one.
-It’s nice to “visit” them, at least.

 Up the steep stairs you’ll find the children’s bedrooms, with their handsome rope beds, colourful throws, and huge armoires and chests.